jacobgellman/jacobgellman.github.io/_pages/about.md

 I hold a PhD from the University of California, Santa Barbara.
 As a researcher at the Earth Research Institute in Santa Barbara I worked on interdisciplinary wildfire issues with economists, ecologists, meteorologists, and other natural scientists.
 Previously I was an energy economics consultant, where I advised utilities and tribes on energy decisions and produced expert witness testimony for state and federal government entities.

 My teaching experience spans natural resource economics, intermediate microeconomics, econometrics, and statistics.
-I enjoy mentoring students on research projects and professional development.
-Previously I taught English in the French school system for students aged 13 to 15.
+Earlier in my career I taught English in the French school system for students aged 13 to 15.

 Personal interests include guitar, French, punk, new wave, art, hiking, and basketball.